DD: BP p.l.c.: Director/PDMR Shareholding | MarketScreener

 Notification of transactions of persons discharging managerial responsibility or connected persons

-BP p.l.c. (the "Company") announces that, on 2 May 2023, conditional performance share awards (the "Awards") were made under the bp Executive Directors' Incentive Plan (the "Plan").
+BP p.l.c. (the "Company") announces that on 2 May 2023 the following conditional share awards (the "Awards") were made to the executive directors under the bp Executive Directors' Incentive Plan (the "Plan").
 The Awards were made in accordance with the rules of the Plan and the 2023 directors' remuneration policy (the "Policy") and as provided for in the 2022 directors' remuneration report (the "Report"), which were approved by shareholders on 27 April 2023.

 Level of award

-The Remuneration Committee (the "Committee") has made these Awards at 500% of base salary for the chief executive officer and 450% for the chief financial officer, in line with the Policy.
-In calculating the number of bp shares over which these Awards have been made, the Committee has applied the average price of bp shares over the 90 calendar days up to and including the annual general meeting that was held on 27 April 2023 (£5.29).
+The Awards represent thirty-three per cent of the 2022 annual bonus which is required to be deferred into ordinary shares.
+In calculating the number of bp shares over which these Awards have been made, the Remuneration Committee has applied the average price of bp shares over the 90 calendar days up to and including the annual general meeting that was held on 27 April 2023 (£5.29).

-The Committee retains absolute discretion to adjust the formulaic outcome at the time of vesting of the Awards should it not reflect the shareholder experience over the performance period or be otherwise inconsistent with the size of the Award.

 Number of shares subject to award